;

 dental post crown

-Post crowns, also known as post and core crowns, are a type of dental restoration that can help you restore your smile and your oral health after a root canal treatment.
+Post crowns, also known as post-and-core crowns, are a type of dental restoration that can help you restore your root-canal-treated tooth.

-Sometimes, a normal filling or crown is not enough to rebuild the tooth after a root canal, and that's when a post crown comes in handy.
+Sometimes, a regular filling or crown is not enough to rebuild the tooth after a root canal, and that's when a post crown comes in handy.

-In this article, we will learn what post crowns are, why you might need them, and what types are available.
+In this article, we will learn what post crowns are, why you might need them, and what types work best.

 What is the difference between a post crown and a regular crown?